kuhnza/angular-google-places-autocomplete/README.md

 Or if you're old skool, copy `src/autocomplete.js` into your project.

-Then add the script to your page (be sure to include the Google Places API and underscore as well):
+Then add the script to your page (be sure to include the Google Places API as well):

 ```html
 <script src="https://maps.googleapis.com/maps/api/js?libraries=places"></script>